Clara Oswald: Reception

-Nick Setchfield of SFX praised the effective surprise debut of Coleman as Oswin in "Asylum of the Daleks".
-He wrote, "Coleman brings sauce and sparkiness, and while she initially seems a familiar Moffat archetype, all snarky cracks about the Doctor's chin and throwaway lines about sexual experimentation... there's a deeper vulnerability there too, which makes her eventual fate in this episode genuinely heart-skewering."
-Michael Hogan, writing for The Daily Telegraph, also found her debut promising and described her as "enchanting in an elfin way – rather like a brunette, curvier, less annoying Fearne Cotton".
+Nick Setchfield of SFX praised the effective surprise debut of Coleman as Oswin in "Asylum of the Daleks", writing "Coleman brings sauce and sparkiness, and while she initially seems a familiar Moffat archetype, all snarky cracks about the Doctor's chin and throwaway lines about sexual experimentation... there's a deeper vulnerability there too, which makes her eventual fate in this episode genuinely heart-skewering."
+Michael Hogan, writing for The Daily Telegraph, also found her debut promising and described her as "enchanting in an elfin way – rather like a brunette, curvier, less annoying Fearne Cotton."

-The character's reintroduction as Clara in "The Snowmen" received generally positive reviews from critics.
+Coleman's reintroduction in "The Snowmen" received generally positive reviews from critics.
 The Guardian's Dan Martin wrote, "The masterstroke behind Jenna-Louise Coleman's surprise introduction is that it made us want to see more of her before Karen Gillan had even gone.
 The cheeky, self-assured Clara won a place in our hearts from the off."
-Setchfield called her "less of a motormouthed quip-merchant than [Oswin], but Coleman makes her equally winning – plucky, smart and riffing on a very promising chemistry with Matt Smith".
-IGN's Matt Risley felt that Clara "trumped her already-bombastic debut with a character both fully formed and utterly unpredictable".
-He praised the mystery surrounding her and her independence, commenting that she seemed to be the "antithesis" of Amy Pond as she was "a girl who will wait for no-one".
-Radio Times reviewer Patrick Mulkern admitted that he had "found Oswin's perkiness a tad wearing", but he was "completely won over" by Coleman's Clara in "The Snowmen".
+Setchfield called the Victorian incarnation of Clara "less of a motormouthed quip-merchant than [Oswin], but Coleman makes her equally winning – plucky, smart and riffing on a very promising chemistry with Matt Smith."
+IGN's Matt Risley felt that Clara "trumped her already-bombastic debut with a character both fully formed and utterly unpredictable."
+He praised the mystery surrounding her and her independence, commenting that she seemed to be the "antithesis" of Amy Pond as she was "a girl who will wait for no-one."
+Radio Times reviewer Patrick Mulkern admitted that he had "found Oswin's perkiness a tad wearing," but he was "completely won over" by Coleman's Clara in "The Snowmen".
 Neela Debanth of The Independent felt that Clara's demise in "The Snowmen" made the episode "a bit of a tease" and set up the question of what the travelling Clara would be like.
-Unlike Mulkern, she favoured the Oswin version, describing her as "much more fun and flirtatious".
+Unlike Mulkern, she favoured the Oswin version, describing her as "much more fun and flirtatious."